 A blog from District President, Jerry Greiner

 The District finds itself in the middle of all of the recent economic development announcements in the county.
-I would love to say this is planned, but there’s no denial our county’s geographical location in the Midwest brings others to us!
+I would love to say this is planned, but there’s no denying our county’s geographical location in the Midwest brings others to us!

 The intersection of Interstate 75 and the Ohio Turnpike 80/90 opens our region to commerce from markets across the entire country.
-Combined with excellent rail, Great Lakes access, the Maumee River and both regional and national airports, our area is natural for development.
+Combined with excellent rail, Great Lakes access, the Maumee River, and both regional and national airports, our area is natural for development.

 We have done more than sit idle and wait for calls.
 For example, our long-standing board member John Cheney was the first chairman of the Wood County Economic Development Commission (WCEDC) when it was formed in 1994.
 His direction of the public-private board in its early years got the county involved in economic development 25 years ago.
 I followed John on this executive board since his retirement from his employer Hancock Wood Electric Co-op.

 Today, our office provides GIS mapping services and support material to WCEDC and commercial realtors as well as immediate utility information via phone, email, texts, and social media.